 What are my property tax dollars used for?

 Property taxes are used to fund schools, the library, and for a wide variety of municipal services residents rely on every day, including police and fire protection.
-View how property taxes were allocated in 2017.
+2018 Total Property Tax Distribution

 View how your portion of municipal taxes are distributed to key civic services in Saskatoon by entering your street address first, and then your unit number in the easy to use online Property Assessment & Tax Tool.